fkarg/fkarg.github.io/staged/power-of-habit.md

 > That's why signing kids up for piano lessons or sports is so important.
 It
 > has nothing to do with creating a good musician or a five-year-old soccer
-> start. [...]
+> star. [...]
 When you learn to force yourself to practice for an hour or run
 > fifteen laps, you start building self-regulatory strength.

 > Starbucks has dozens of routines that employees are taught to use during